Leiden gunpowder disaster: Background

-52.155800, 4.489800

 Explosion

 At around 4:15 pm, the Delfs Welvaaren exploded.
-One eyewitness, a canal dredger who was located 100m away from the ship when it detonated, noted that he had seen a single, smaller explosion lifted up the ship's mast and send hatches flying, followed a second later by a massive explosion that disintegrated the vessel.
+One eyewitness, a canal dredger who was located 100m away from the ship when it detonated, noted that he had seen a single, small explosion lift up the ship's mast and send hatches flying, followed a second later by a massive explosion that disintegrated the vessel.
 The force of the explosion destroyed many structures; over 200 were destroyed, and 151 people were killed.
 All of the tall structures in the town were damaged, and thousands of windows were shattered.
 In the days after the disaster, eyewitnesses reported streets filled with broken glass and shingles.

 The Delfs Welvaaren was completely destroyed by the explosion.
 Parts of the ship were recovered; the ship's anchor was found 900 meters from the detonation point, while its large lead counterbalance was found 300 meters away.

 Cause

 Following the explosion, rumors spread as to what had caused the gunpowder to explode.
 As the Delfs Welvaaren was known to be captained by Adam van Schie, the elderly sailor was assumed to be dead and thus singled out for blame.
 Several Dutch newspapers (including one in Delft, van Schie's hometown) reported falsely that the captain had ignited the gunpowder by walking below decks with a lit pipe.
 When van Schie was found to be very much alive (he was seen eating in a tavern he owned behind Delft's town hall), these stories were retracted.

 An investigation into the disaster focused on gathering information from witnesses and debris from the ship.
 Eventually it was concluded, on the basis of multiple reports of the crew of the Delfs Welvaaren preparing a meal of potatoes and fish prior to the blast, that a spark from a cooking fire or from metal utensils had ignited the gunpowder.
 However, in the early 2000s an in-depth report by Dutch historians concluded that the blast could have also been caused by the crew trying to steal gunpowder.
 The report noted that multiple eyewitnesses had seen one crewman on deck talking with the other two in the hold of the ship—a hold which had been sealed by Dutch authorities in Amsterdam to prevent the theft of gunpowder.
 It was also noted that the ship's hold had been somewhat fireproofed to ensure that stray sparks did not set off the gunpowder.
 The report also noted that eyewitnesses reported two separate explosions, implying a single barrel of gunpowder had detonated first before igniting the rest of the ship's cargo.
 The report concluded that the crew of the Delfs Welvaaren had intentionally attempted to open one barrel in order to steal some powder, but had inadvertently caused the barrel to ignite and explode.
 This initial explosion blew out the ship's hatches (as was seen by one eyewitness) before igniting the rest of the cargo.